WoodProgrammer/haydarctl/README.md

 ## haydarctl [DEMO]

 # Why haydarctl ?

-In IAC universe we can seperate drift problem in two main part.<a href="https://github.com/snyk/driftctl/">Resource</a> and Configuration drifts.According to the daily support cases or less privileged user access or bypassed manual changes from the terraform code blocks that can cause configurational drifts.
+In IAC universe we can seperate drift problem in two main part.<a href="https://github.com/snyk/driftctl/">Resource</a> and Configuration drifts.

+According to the daily support cases or less privileged user access or bypassed manual changes from the terraform code blocks that can cause configurational drifts.

 Let's check this example ;